Table of Contents

 If you’ve got some unallocated money, say £1,000, for example, you’re thinking of investing it, and you’re totally new to investing, knowing where to start can be pretty tricky.
 However, help is at hand.
-This article has been written to give you some ideas on how to invest 1,000 pounds.
+This article has been written to give you some ideas on how to invest £1,000.

 Questions to consider before you invest £1,000

-Before you go any further, you have to consider your attitude towards risk.
+Before going any further, you must consider your attitude towards risk.
 You can save £1,000 with very little or no risk at all.
-However, if you decide to invest £1,000, risk comes into the equation.
-Therefore, the first thing is to understand the difference between saving and investing.
+However, you have to take risk into the equation if you are contemplating how to invest £1,000.
+Therefore, the first thing is understanding the difference between saving and investing.

 The difference between saving and investing